Shivanirao2000/Custom_File_Transfer_Protocol_AWS_Deployed/README.md

 ---

 ## Overview
-This project implements a **custom UDP-based file transfer protocol** designed for high-throughput and reliability in adverse network conditions.
+This project implements a **custom UDP based file transfer protocol** designed for high-throughput and reliability in adverse network conditions.
 Standard TCP suffers significantly under **high RTT and packet loss**, and UDP alone is unreliable.
 Our protocol ensures **reliable, high-speed delivery** by combining **UDP’s low overhead** with **application-layer reliability mechanisms**.

 ---